esl/elixirconf-eu-jekyll/_posts/coc.md

 conference with no refund.

 **Contact Information**

-If you need support during the conference, don't hesitate to approach a member of the ElixirConf EU team (Monika Coles, John Baughen, Barbara Trojecka, Ewa Kowalska, we are all on SwapCard ready to help).
+If you need support during the conference, don't hesitate to approach a member of the ElixirConf EU team (Monika Coles, John Baughen, Barbara Trojecka, Ewa Kowalska, we are all on SwapCard, ready to help).
 Approach us, send us a direct message or email us with your concerns at info@elixiconf.eu.